ramgandhi-okta/okta-node-dpop/README.md

         * Key ID: SHA-256
         * Show X.509: Yes
     * Copy the Public Key (json format) and save it to `assets/dpop_public_key.json`
-    * Copy the Private Key (X.509 PEM format) and save it to `assets/dpop_private_key.pem`
+    * Copy the Private Key (X.509 PEM format) (**Do not click Copy to Clipboard.
+This will copy as single line which will not work with this following steps.
+Instead copy value manually and save it**) and save it to `assets/dpop_private_key.pem`

 **Add necessary dependencies**
-- Clone or download this github repository
-- Run `npm install`
+* Run `npm install`
-- Create `.env` file in project root directory and fill with the following,
+* Create `.env` file in project root directory and fill with the following,
 ```
 OKTA_ORG_URL=https://{{your-okta-domain}}
 OKTA_CLIENT_ID={{service-app-client-id}}